 Every Mountain Line bus features a bike rack that can hold up to three bicycles, so you can bike and bus in perfect harmony and extend your trip almost anywhere.
-We also have strategically placed bike racks, tool towers and air compressors to fill you tires along our routes.
+We also have strategically-placed bike racks, tool towers and air compressors to fill your tires along our routes.

-All fixed-route Mountain Line buses have bike racks that hold up to three bicycles each.
-The racks are easy to use and it only takes a few seconds to load your bike.
+Our bike racks are easy to use and it only takes a few seconds to load your bicycle.
+Electric bicycles are allowed; however, the racks are too narrow to accommodate fat-tire bikes.

 As the bus approaches, have your bike ready to load.
 Remove water bottles, pumps or any loose items that may fall off.
 Signal to the driver you are loading your bike.
 For safety reasons, the driver can’t get off the bus to help you, but they can tell you how to use the rack.